withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Medium
 - **Size:** Medium

-The pages under "Guides" include information about some of Astro's most commonly used features, being highly visited several times.
-These are average-sized, with a fairly complex sample of terminology for each feature and incremental changes during minors, especially for experimental features.
+The pages under "Guides" include information about some of Astro's most commonly used features, and are highly visited.
+These are average-sized, with a fairly complex sample of terminology for each feature.
+They regularly receive incremental changes at minor release time, especially for experimental features.

 #### Configuration